Starting Out

 As a Coach

-I’m an Associate Certified Coach (ICF, 2025), and I specialize in working with dancers and creatives who are done striving and want to return home to themselves.
+I’m an Associate Certified Coach (ICF, 2025), and I specialize in working with women who are done striving and want to return home to themselves.

 My coaching is grounded in the belief that you were designed on purpose, and your unique gift is something worth stewarding.